Bluerock Wildland Provincial Park

 Bluerock Wildland Provincial Park is a wildland provincial park located in Kananaskis Improvement District, Alberta, Canada.
 It was established on 24 July 2001 and has an area of 12719.59 ha.
 The park was named for the Bluerock Creek that flows through and forms part of the western boundary of the park and Bluerock Mountain which is the creek's source.
-The park is included in the South Saskatchewan Region Land-use framework region and managed by the South Saskatchewan Regional Plan.
-And because they are so intertwined, Sheep River Provincial Park and Bluerock Wildland Provincial Park are managed under the same Management Plan.
+The park is included in the South Saskatchewan Region land use framework and administered by the South Saskatchewan Regional Plan.
+Sheep River Provincial Park and Bluerock Wildland Provincial Park are managed under the same Management Plan.

 Location

-The park is located 15 km west of Turner Valley along highway 546.
+The park is located 15 km west of Turner Valley along Alberta Highway 546.
 The park surrounds Sheep River Provincial Park and adjoins Elbow-Sheep Wildland Provincial Park on the western boundary.
 It also touches Don Getty Wildland Provincial Park on the northwest and southwest.
 On the north, south and east, the park abuts the Rocky Mountains Forest Reserve and the Kananaskis Country Forest Land Use Zone.
 It is part of the Kananaskis Country park system.

+Alberta Highway 546, the main access to the park, is closed from 1 December to 15 May each year west of the Sandy McNabb Recreation Area.
+The closure also occurs on the other road access point at Gorge Creek in the north of the park.
+This closure provides an important winter range for Rocky Mountain Bighorn Sheep and other wildlife.

 Ecology

+The park protects the Sheep River watershed and extends ecological preservation from the Elbow-Sheep Wildland Provincial Park to the eastern boundary of Kananaskis Country.
+It connects Sheep River Provincial Park with the other provincial and national parks along the eastern slope of the Rocky Mountains.
+The park contains the Alpine, Sub-Alpine and Montane subregions of the Rocky Mountain Natural Region and provides a transition zone between the Rocky Mountain and Foothills Natural Regions.
+The western end of the park contains the Alpine subregion while the central and eastern sections contain the sub-alpine and montane subregions; separated largely by elevation.
+In the National Ecological Framework for Canada used by Environment and Climate Change Canada, the eastern portion of the park is in the Bragg Creek Foothills ecodistrict of the Western Alberta Upland ecoregion of the Boreal Foothills ecoprovince of the Boreal Plains ecozone.
+The western portion of the park is in the Crowsnest Mountains ecodistrict, Northern Continental Divide ecoregion, Columbia Montane Cordillera ecoprovince, Montane Cordillera ecozone.